The Picard Group of Vertex Affinoids in the First Drinfeld Covering: Introduction

 Our main interest in Theorem \ref{mainthm} is the following.
-A precise statement of the $p$-adic local Langlands correspondence is formulated when $F = \bQ_p$ \cite{COL}, and Dospinescu and Le Bras \cite{DLB} have used this to show that for $F = \bQ_p$ and all $n \geq 1$, the representation $\OO(\Sigma^{n}_{Dr})$ is naturally a coadmissible module over $D(G,K)$, the distribution algebra of $G$.
+A precise statement of the $p$-adic local Langlands correspondence is formulated when $F = \bQ_p$ \cite{COL}, and Dospinescu and Le Bras \cite{DLB} have used this to show that for $F = \bQ_p$ and all $n \geq 1$, the representation $\OO(\Sigma^{n})$ is naturally a coadmissible module over $D(G,K)$, the distribution algebra of $G$.

 In an effort to remove the restriction on $F$, Ardakov and Wadsley show in their forthcoming work \cite{AW} using $p$-adic $\sD$-modules that the representation $\OO(\Sigma^1)$ splits up naturally into a direct sum of coadmissible $D(G,K)$-modules.
 This decomposition contains $\OO(\Omega)$, and all other components are shown to be topologically irreducible $D(G,K)$-modules.
-The benefit of this approach over that of \cite{DLB}, is that it holds for general field extensions $F$, is purely local, and establishes topological irreducibility.
+The benefits of this approach over that of \cite{DLB}, are that it holds for general field extensions $F$, is purely local, and establishes topological irreducibility.
 The obvious disadvantage is that it describes $\OO(\Sigma^n)$ only for $n = 1$.
-The author is currently working on establishing similar results for $\OO(\Sigma^n)$ for $n \geq 2$, where the situation is significantly more complicated.
+One would like to establish similar results for $\OO(\Sigma^n)$ for $n \geq 2$, where the situation is significantly more complicated.
 This is partially due to the fact that $\Sigma^n \rightarrow \Sigma^{n-1}$ has degree a power of $p$, whearas the degree of $\Sigma^1 \rightarrow \Omega$ is coprime to $p$.
-The methods of \cite{AW} use the standard result that $\Pic(\Omega) = 0$, and in attempting to transfer their methods to $\OO(\Sigma^2)$, one considers the group $\Pic(\Sigma^1)[p]$ instead.
-This group is expected to be non-zero, and about which much less is known.
-Our result sheds some light on $\Pic(\Sigma^1)[p]$, and allows us to use similar methods to \cite{AW} locally, which we hope to implement in future work.
+The methods of \cite{AW} use the standard result that $\Pic(\Omega) = 0$, and in attempting to transfer these methods to $\OO(\Sigma^2)$, one considers the group $\Pic(\Sigma^1)[p]$ instead.
+Almost nothing is known about $\Pic(\Sigma^1)[p]$, which is strongly expected to be non-zero.
+Our result that $\Pic(\Sigma^1_v)[p] = 0$ is therefore slightly suprising.
+It also provides the first steps towards computing $\Pic(\Sigma^1)[p]$ (by choosing an appropriate \v{C}ech cover), and allows one the possibility of using similar methods to \cite{AW} locally.